 Trial laws in the ACT

-From November 2015 a two year trial commenced for road rules in the ACT.
+From November 2015 a two year trial commenced for road rules in the ACT, new rules from the trial will remain in place while a full evaluation of the trial is conducted.

 Cyclists may cross a road using a pedestrian crossing - including zebra crossings, children's crossings and pedestrian crossing at intersections including traffic lights - while remaining on their bike, however: